mdhowey/react-dashboard-hw/README.md

 - Fork and clone this starter code
 - Install your dependencies `npm install`
 - Open up your app in VS Code `code .`
-- In your VS Code integrated terminal run `npm start` to start your local sever
+- In your VS Code integrated terminal run `npm start` to start your local server
--

 ## About this Build